it-economics/itea-be/03_orange_grade_sla_srp.md

 ### First Task to implement:

 'Optimize method calculateAndPrint() in CalculatorGardenBench'
-   1. Refactor the method so the method only calls other methods (apply SLA)
+   1. Refactor the method bringing all steps to the same level of abstraction (so the method only calls other methods)
    2. Why hasn't Joe (the intern) made use of the SLA principle in the first place?
 What might be the main reason?
    3. How can you persuade people in the future (e.g. new interns) to apply the SLA principle?
 What are the main benefits?